The whole system

 1. Primary treatment vermidigester and sump

-Surge capacity is the volume below the floor of the digester and above the water level in the sump.
-This is because the whole system works via "displacement", with an equilibrium water level (see the red arrows on this page).
-When wastewater enters the system faster than it exits, that water level temporarily rises, thus requiring capacity for that surge.
+Surge capacity is the volume between the floor of the digester and the equilibrium water level in the sump (see the red arrows on this page).
+The whole system works via "displacement".
+When wastewater enters the system faster than it exits, that water level temporarily rises, thus requiring capacity for that "surge" of water.

-The recirculation pump operates only once every couple of days for 20 seconds, to pump fine settling solids back into the digester.
+The recirculation pump (see above) operates once every couple of days for about 20 seconds, to pump fine settling solids from the sump back into the digester.
 The recirculation pump is not essential, but without it fine solids that are suspended in the wastewater slowly settle and build up in the bottom of the sump as sludge, which would require periodic removal (e.g. annually).

 Learn more about constructing the primary digester »